silktide/syringe/README.md

     myParam: "value"
 ```

-Once defined, a parameter can be referenced inside a string value by surrounding it's name with the `%` symbol and the parameters value will the be inserted when the the string value is resolved.
+Once defined, a parameter can be referenced inside a string value by surrounding its name with the `%` symbol and the parameters value will the be inserted when the the string value is resolved.
 This can be done in service arguments or in other parameters, like so:

 ```yml
 parameters: